 3. Abnormal alignment

 If you have an abnormally aligned bite, it could cause your teeth to rub and hit each other in such a way that causes wear and tear.
 While this issue is more difficult to fix, it is by no means impossible to help limit the damage done to your teeth!
 For some people, braces can be the ultimate fix as they realign the teeth and jaw.
 For others, a mouth guard or other protective device may help to prevent further damage.

 Our day to day decisions over what to put in our body have impacts on many aspects of our health.
 Smoking, drinking alcohol, and injecting illegal drugs can all increase the likelihood of bruxism.
 The best way to avoid damage done from these substances is simply to avoid partaking in them altogether.

 An occasional clench or grind won’t destroy your teeth for life, but when grinding becomes a habit it can have lasting effects.
 If you’re concerned about your grinding and would like to discuss options with your dentist, now is the time!

-Give us a call at Oak Park Dental Group in Chicago to schedule an appointment today!
+Give us a call at Oak Park Dental Group in Chicago to schedule an appointment with a dentist in Oak Park today!